TanStack/query/docs/react/guides/ssr.md

 With just a little more setup, you can use a `queryClient` to prefetch queries during a preload phase, pass a serialized version of that `queryClient` to the rendering part of the app and reuse it there.
 This avoid the drawbacks above.
 Feel free to skip ahead for full Next.js pages router and Remix examples, but at a general level these are the extra steps:

 - In the framework loader function, create a `const queryClient = new QueryClient(options)`
-- In the loader function, do `queryClient.prefetchQuery(...)` for each query you want to prefetch, and await them
+- In the loader function, do `await queryClient.prefetchQuery(...)` for each query you want to prefetch
   - You want to use `await Promise.all(...)` to fetch the queries in parallel when possible
   - It's fine to have queries that aren't prefetched.
 These wont be server rendered, instead they will be fetched on the client after the application is interactive.
 This can be great for content that are shown only after user interaction, or is far down on the page to avoid blocking more critical content.
 - From the loader, return `dehydrate(queryClient)`, note that the exact syntax to return this differs between frameworks
 - Wrap your tree with `<HydrationBoundary state={dehydratedState}>` where `dehydratedState` comes from the framework loader.
 How you get `dehydratedState` also differs between frameworks.
   - This can be done for each route, or at the top of the application to avoid boilerplate, see examples

-> An interesting detail is that there are actually _three_ `queryClient` involved.
+> An interesting detail is that there are actually _three_ `queryClient`s involved.
 The framework loaders are a form of "preloading" phase that happens before rendering, and this phase has it's own `queryClient` that does the prefetching.
 The dehydrated result of this phase gets passed to **both** the server rendering process **and** the client rendering process which each has it's own `queryClient`.
 This ensures they both start with the same data so they can return the same markup.

 > Server Components are another form of "preloading" phase, that can also "preload" (pre-render) parts of a React component tree.
 Read more in the [Advanced Server Rendering guide](../guides/advanced-ssr).